demisto/content/Packs/BitwardenPasswordManager/Integrations/BitwardenPasswordManager/README.md

 This integration collects event logs from Bitwarden Password Manager to Cortex XSIAM.
-This integration was integrated and tested with version xx of Bitwarden Password Manager.
+This integration was integrated and tested with version 2024.6.2 of Bitwarden Password Manager.

 ## Configure Bitwarden Password Manager on Cortex XSIAM